utsTianchengLi/Bone-registration-for-CAOS/README.md

-# The code will be release soon
+# The code will be released soon